 I'm also very good at improvising silly stories on the spot.
 Give me three random nouns, and I'll come up with something ridiculous and amusing.
+They often involve a Disney/Pixar-like adventure that's silly and sweet and filled with anthropomorphic animals.

 I love karaoke and am known to randomly interject bits of song into conversation.
 I used to be an okay drummer (never actually played in a band), but I'm out of practice and trying to get back into it.